Exception Safety

 public:

-explicit ScopedFile(const char* path, const char* mode);
+ScopedFile(const char* filename, const char* mode);

 ~ScopedFile();